-Orvieto is a hilltop town of 20,000 in Umbria, dramatically perched above the surrounding countryside.
-Located 90 minutes from Rome and two and a half hours from Florence, it's easily accessible as a day trip from either city - though staying overnight reveals a quieter, and more intimate side once the day trippers depart.
+Orvieto is a hilltop town of 20,000 in Umbria, dramatically perched on a volcanic plateau above the surrounding countryside.
+Located 90 minutes from Rome and two and a half hours from Florence, it's easily accessible as a day trip from either city, though staying overnight reveals a quieter, more intimate side once the day-trippers depart.
 Within Umbria, it sits about 90 minutes from both Perugia and Assisi via winding, scenic roads through the region's rolling hills.

-The town's identity has both medieval architecture and artisan flair.
-The Duomo di Orvieto, with its gold-mosaic facade and striped marble exterior, is one of Italy's most stunning cathedral fronts (and one of our favorites!).
-Beyond the cathedral, Orvieto's narrow cobblestone streets wind past ceramicists' workshops, lace-makers' studios, and leather shops where craftspeople have honed their trades for generations.
+The town's identity combines medieval architecture with vibrant artisan traditions.
+The Duomo di Orvieto, with its gold-mosaic facade and striped marble exterior, ranks among Italy's most stunning cathedral fronts (and one of our absolute favorites!).
+Beyond the cathedral, Orvieto's narrow cobblestone streets wind past ceramicists' workshops where craftspeople shape and paint traditional Umbrian pottery, lace-makers' studios where intricate patterns emerge from patient handwork, and leather shops where families have honed their trades for generations.
+This isn't performance; these are real artisans creating real crafts, many in the same workshops their grandparents used.

 Come for the cathedral, stay for the umbrichelli.
-This thick, hand-rolled pasta - Orvieto's signature dish - is often finished tableside with black truffle, and pairs perfectly with a crisp glass of Orvieto Classico from the vineyards visible from your table.
-Most visitors are day-trippers from Rome or Florence, which means early mornings and late afternoons offer the town at its most peaceful.
-It's a place to slow down, browse artisan shops between courses.
-This is how we fell in love with small-town Italy, and you will too!
+This thick, hand-rolled pasta is Orvieto's signature dish, often finished tableside with shaved black truffle, paired perfectly with a crisp glass of Orvieto Classico from the vineyards visible from your table.
+Most visitors are day-trippers from Rome or Florence, which means early mornings and late afternoons offer the town at its most peaceful, when golden light washes over the volcanic stone and locals reclaim their streets.
+Slow down here.
+Browse artisan shops between courses.
+Watch the sunset paint the Umbrian countryside in shades of gold and amber.
+This is how we fell in love with small-town Italy, and you will too.

 Best Airport(s)